 What a wonderfully easy way to prepare turkey for a holiday meal.
 Once you put it in the oven, there is no tending to it until you need to insert the thermometer.
 A great recipe if you're making a roast turkey for the first time.
 Cooking the turkey in a cooking bag makes a nice, juicy turkey that's full of flavor.
 The skin is seasoned perfectly and browns nice and crisp.

-(each) sage, rosemary, thyme, marjoram, paprika, a little garlic powder (about 1/2 tsp.)
+(each) sage, rosemary, thyme, marjoram, paprika, a little garlic powder (about 1/2 tsp)

-Buy a fresh turkey or Thaw your turkey in the refridgerator for about 1 week.
+Buy a fresh turkey or thaw your turkey in the refrigerator for about 1 week.
 Take any turkey pieces out of the cavity and under the neck flap.
 Wash and pat dry including the inside.

-Cut one celery stalk in half and put in cavity with the peeled carrot and the onion which you have quartered.
+Cut one celery stalk in half and put in the cavity with the peeled carrot and the onion which you have quartered.

-3Rub the seasoning over the turkey breast and legs reserving a little to put in the cavity.
+Rub the seasoning over the turkey breast and legs reserving a little to put in the cavity.

-Put a tablespoonful of flour in the Roasting Bag. put the other 2 stalks of celery in the bottom.
+Put a tablespoonful of flour in the roasting bag.
+Put the other 2 stalks of celery in the bottom.

-Put turkey in the bag in the bottom of the roasting pan, Do not put the lid on!
+Put turkey in the bag in the bottom of the roasting pan.
+Do not put the lid on!
 Roast according to the time chart that comes with the bag for the weight of the unstuffed turkey.